Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 People with recurrent struvite stones may need to take antibiotics continually to prevent urinary tract infections.
 Acetohydroxamic acid may also be helpful in people with struvite stones.

 Small stones that are not causing symptoms, blockage of the urinary tract, or an infection usually do not need to be treated and often pass on their own.
 Larger stones (over three sixteenths of an inch [5 mm]) and those that are closer to the kidney are less likely to pass on their own.
-Some medications (tamsulosin or calcium channel blockers) may increase the likelihood of spontaneous stone passage.
+Some drugs (tamsulosin or calcium channel blockers) may increase the likelihood of spontaneous stone passage.

 Drinking plenty of fluids or receiving large amounts of fluids intravenously has been recommended to help stones pass, but it is not clear that this approach is helpful.
 Alpha-adrenergic blockers (such as tamsulosin) may help the stone pass.
 Once a stone has passed, no other immediate treatment is needed.